EoghannIrving/playlist-pilot/README.md

 # Playlist Pilot 🎵

-A modular FastAPI app that helps you generate, analyze, and manage music playlists using GPT, Jellyfin, and MeTube.
+A modular FastAPI app that helps you generate, analyze, and manage music playlists using GPT, and Jellyfin.

 ## 🚀 Features